crpietschmann/portfolio/_imports/_posts/2008-10-14-javascript-gem-null-coalescing-using-the-or-operator.markdown

-Since JavaScript returns a boolean value of <em>true</em> when your looking at a variable that is not set to<em> null</em> or <em>undefined</em>, you can use the || (or) operator to do null coalescing.
-Basically, as long as the first value is not <em>null</em> or <em>undefined</em> it&#39;s returned, otherwise the second value is returned.
+Since JavaScript returns a boolean value of *true* when your looking at a variable that is not set to* null* or *undefined*, you can use the || (or) operator to do null coalescing.
+Basically, as long as the first value is not *null* or *undefined* it&#39;s returned, otherwise the second value is returned.
 This really simplifies the process of getting object property values when you need to use a default value if it&#39;s not set yet, and keeps you from needing to use an if statement.